galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 1-3 will be displayed in the Project entry page.
 Make it as detailed as possible so as to make it searchable.
 For example see the entry for [PRJEB55803](https://www.ebi.ac.uk/ena/browser/view/PRJEB55803).

 > <hands-on-title>Register study</hands-on-title>
-> Once you have the above information at hand let's register your study.
+> Once you have the above information at hand register your study.
 > 1. From the Webin dashboard click on 'Register Study' to bring up the study submission form.
 > 2. Complete the form to your best knowledge ensure attributes with '*' are completed.
 > 3. Click 'Submit' to create a new study.